By Nicola Soekoe

 Maybe it’s the fact that you have to be taken out of a situation to analyse it objectively or maybe it is the sense of “anything is possible” here at Yale that makes these dreams of uplifting Africa seem so tangible.
 For the first time I find myself in a position where I feel like I can do something, some day.
 No longer am I the lone dreamer wanting to discuss the education crisis in South Africa.
 I now attend lectures on the topic and have lively discussions about it.
 Even though people back home might think I sold out and did something to benefit myself as opposed to benefitting my country, being here makes me feel like when I do come back (and I will, despite what many think) I will be better equipped and more inspired to affect change.

 Nicola Soekoe is a 20-year-old South African student majoring in African studies and political science at Yale College.
 She believes passionately that African youth have the ability (and responsibility) to affect long-lasting and positive change on the continent.
 An advocate for quality education for all, Nicola recently founded the youth-led non-profit organisation “With Love from the World”.
 It provides high school scholarships and mentorship to underprivileged South African students.
-Other projects include volunteering for DA Abroad in New York and serving as the development coordinator for the Yale Undergraduate Association for African Peace and Development.

 Nicola was chosen as a speaker at TEDxYouth@Cape Town in 2012 where she spoke about her relationship with Africa.